SPS Professional Health Program

 Am I eligible to receive federal financial aid?

-Students in the Professional Health program may apply for financial aid and must complete the Undergraduate SPS University Aid application and FAFSA.
-Students will be awarded federal loan funding if they meet all requirements for federal aid according to the FAFSA guidelines.
+Students in the following programs may apply for financial aid and must complete the Undergraduate SPS University Aid application and FAFSA.
+Students will be awarded federal loan funding for a maximum of 12 consecutive months only if they meet all requirements for federal aid according to the FAFSA guidelines.

 What classes are covered by financial aid?